 Problem #1: Paying unnecessary banking fees

 Canadians pay an average of $220 in bank fees per year, just to keep their money somewhere safe.
-That’s among some of the highest banking fees in the world and more than what many high-interest savings accounts earn from interest in a year on a $10,000 balance.

 You can expect to be charged a fee for almost anything you do with your money.
-Having a chequing account comes at a cost, so do the annual fees of a credit card, and even sending a friend an e-transfer to cover your share of a meal.
+Having a chequing account can come at a cost, so do the annual fees of a credit card, and even sending a friend an e-transfer to cover your share of a meal.
 The list goes on.

 This problem with fees grows worse by the generation.
 Canadians aged 24 to 38 have paid an average of $760 in banking fees over the course of their lifetime, while older Canadians more focused on retirement have paid $2,800 in their lives.
 These are significant portions of your hard-earned money leaving your bank account for no other reason than to keep your money in a bank.
 How backwards is that?

 Despite these lifetime fees in which Canadians have had little choice but to shell out, they still want to earn more from their daily spending and from the places they buy from the most.
-In an effort to earn rewards and save more, many of us look to credit card rewards and loyalty programs for getting something back in return of our spending.
+In an effort to earn rewards and save more, many of us look to credit card rewards and loyalty programs for getting something back in return for our spending.
 This brings us to the next big problem.

 Problem #2: Missing out on rewards